We’re campaigning for minimum unit pricing to be introduced across the UK.

 How does minimum unit pricing reduce alcohol harm?

-Alcohol harm is closely linked to price: the cheaper the alcohol, the more alcohol is consumed and, therefore, more harm is caused.
+Alcohol harm is closely linked to price.
+The cheaper the alcohol, the more alcohol is consumed and the more harm is caused.

-MUP would save lives, cut crime and reduce pressure on our NHS and emergency services.
+MUP would save lives and reduce pressure on our NHS and emergency services.

 Is minimum unit pricing working in Scotland and Wales?